drewbaker/wp-easy-theme/README.md

 /my-theme
   /pages
-    /page.php <-- This file will be used as the template when a visitng the sites home page /work
+    /page.php <-- This file will be used as the template when a visitng the sites home page /fallback.php <-- This file is used if nothing matches /work
       page.php <-- This file will be used as the template when a visiting /work/ _foo.php <-- This file will be used as the template when a visiting /work/bar/ or /work/bar/ etc...